Potomac Riverkeeper: Shenandoah Riverkeeper and Upper Potomac Riverkeeper

 In 2006, Potomac Riverkeeper, Inc. added a second Riverkeeper program for the Shenandoah River.
 The Shenandoah River is the largest river that flows into the Potomac River.
 Shenandoah Riverkeeper uses community action and enforcement to protect and restore water quality in the Shenandoah Valley for people, fish, and aquatic life.

-Jeff Kelble, the Shenandoah Riverkeeper, patrols the water, educates the community, and advocates for a healthier Shenandoah River.
-Jeff knows how an unhealthy river can hurt the local economy and the health of the local residents.
-In 2005, after fish kills ruined his fishing guide business, Jeff closed his 6-year old business and joined up with Potomac Riverkeeper.

-Shenandoah Riverkeeper's job is to investigate pollution in the Shenandoah and start a dialogue with the polluters.
-If the polluters do not listen, or do not stop polluting, Shenandoah Riverkeeper is ready to use the citizen suit provisions of the Clean Water Act, the Resource Conservation and Recovery Act, and other environmental laws.

-In 2014, Potomac Riverkeeper, Inc. added a third Riverkeeper program for the Upper Potomac.
-Potomac Riverkeeper, Inc. is now made up of three active Riverkeeper programs: Potomac Riverkeeper, Upper Potomac Riverkeeper, and Shenandoah Riverkeeper.
-Together, the three Riverkeepers watch over almost the entire Potomac watershed, stretching through Maryland, DC, Virginia, West Virginia and southern Pennsylvania.

 In 2019, water analysis by the Upper Potomac Riverkeeper group found toxic substances consistent with black liquor from the kraft papermaking process, including arsenic, boron and methyl mercury, originating from the Luke Mill in Luke, Maryland.